 Vitamin K is well known as a blood clotting agent, without which, an injury could cause us to bleed to death.
 In fact, vitamin K was named after the German word "koagulation".
-Most people get sufficient dietary K to maintain adequate blood clotting.
-HOWEVER, they do NOT obtain enough or the right type of vitamin K to perform the more recently discovered important functions/roles of vitamin K, including:
+However - there are two main types of K - K1 and K2 - and although most people get enough dietary K1 to maintain adequate blood clotting, they do NOT obtain enough K2, to perform its more recently discovered important functions / roles, including:

 Fat-Soluble vitamin K exists in two basic natural forms, K1 and K2.
 Each now found to have quite DIFFERENT physiological functions: